jareware/css-architecture/README.md

 +-----------------------------------------+
 ```

-The selector `.myapp-Header a` also matches the `<a>` element inside `LoginForm`, and we've blown our style isolation.
-This can be avoided in two ways:
+The selector `.myapp-Header a` **also matches** the `<a>` element inside `LoginForm`, and we've blown our style isolation.
+As it turns out, wrapping all styles in a namespace block is an effective way for isolating a component from its neighbors, **but not always from its children**.

+This can be fixed in two ways:

 1. Never target element names in stylesheets.
 If every `<a>` element in `Header` is `<a class="myapp-Header-link">` instead, we'll never have to deal with this issue.
-Then again, sometimes you have the perfectly semantic markup set up, with the `<article>`s and `<aside>`s and `<td>`s in all the right places, and you don't want to clutter them with extra classes.
+Then again, sometimes you have the perfectly semantic markup set up, with the `<article>`s and `<aside>`s and `<th>`s in all the right places, and you don't want to clutter them with extra classes.
 In that case:
 1. Only target things outside your namespace with [the `>` combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors).

 Adjusted for the latter approach, our styles can be rewritten as: